fluxcd/helm-operator/docs/helmrelease-guide/values.md

 This is useful if you want to have defaults such as the `region`, `clustername`, `environment`, a local docker registry URL, etc., or if you simply do not want the values to be visible as plaintext in the `HelmRelease`.

+!!! note
+    The Helm Operator does not watch the sources for updates.
+Changes to sources are detected during the [reconciliation
+    loop](reconciliation-and-upgrades.md#reconciliation).

 ### Config maps